riosc/InputHandler/README.md

 ## License

-InputHandler is available under the MIT license.
+CRInputHandler is available under the MIT license.
 See the LICENSE file for more info.